Innoh-25/PortfolioProjectBW/README.md

-**It's Innoh_25! 🚀**
+**I am Walter 🚀**

 Welcome to my portfolio website, a place where I showcase my journey as a medical student with a passion for tech! 🧑‍⚕️💻

 **🌟 About Me**

-I'm Innocent Omurwa, a medical student who loves to explore the intersections of logic and creativity.
+I'm Brilliant Walter, a medical student who loves to explore the intersections of logic and creativity.
 My interests span across chess ♟️, mathematics ➕, and coding 👨‍💻.
 I believe in elegant solutions, whether it's diagnosing a clinical case or crafting clean code.
 My tech journey began with a fascination for how design influences user experience, and now I'm building accessible websites and exploring Python's power.

 **🧠 My Interests**